theias/ias_package_shell/tests/ias_java_test_a/README.md

 ## Implementation Details

-* The makefile which compiles and (optionally) runs the Java program sources the same **java_env.sh** file as above.
+* The Makefile which compiles and (optionally) runs the Java program sources the same **java_env.sh** file as above.

 # Supplemental Documentation